What is the main source of law authorising this entity form?

 (Governing) bodies

-A PT must (subject to the comment below) be established by 2 (two) or more persons by way of a notarial deed drawn up in Bahasa Indonesia.
+A PT must (subject to the comment below) be established by two (2) or more persons by way of a notarial deed drawn up in Bahasa Indonesia.
 Each founder of the PT must subscribe to the shares at the time the PT is established.
-The PT must have objectives and purposes and business activities that are not in contravention with the laws and regulations, public order, and/or decency.
+The PT must have objectives and purposes and business activities that are not in contravention of the laws and regulations, public order, and/or decency.

 Other particularities

-A PT can only merge and consolidate with other PT's.
-A PT can acquire assets from, or equity of, a foreign legal entity.
+A PT can only merge and consolidate with other PT’s.
+However, a PT can acquire assets from, or equity of, a foreign legal entity.

-Yes, a PT can be listed or publicly held by submitting a registration statement to the Financial Service Authority - Otoritas Jasa Keuangan (OJK) and listing application to the Indonesia Stock Exchange – Bursa Efek Indonesia (BEI).
+Yes, a PT can be listed or publicly held by submitting a registration statement to the Financial Services Authority (Otoritas Jasa Keuangan – OJK) and listing application to the Indonesia Stock Exchange (Bursa Efek Indonesia – BEI).

 Can this type of entity be used for a non-profit or charitable organization?

-No, a Yayasan (Foundation) is the go-to entity for non-profit or charitable organizations.
+No, a foundation is the go-to entity for non-profit or charitable organisations.

 Give a brief summary of the process of incorporation, formation, or organization, including: